 Green list countries and what this means – you need to identify Triple green destinations for holidays:

 GREEN to be able to travel from the UK, GREEN to be allowed into particular countries, and GREEN to be able to travel to that country without crossing red-zone countries, ie travel is physically possible.

 From 4am, Monday 19 July, the government will no longer recommend against travel to amber list countries.
 People covered by the amber list rules, who have been fully vaccinated with an NHS vaccine, will not need to quarantine on arrival in England or take a COVID-19 test on day 8.
 For further information:

-From 17 May you will not need to complete a declaration form to travel abroad.
+As from 17 May you do not need to complete a declaration form to travel abroad.

 You may need to prove your vaccination status – find out how to do this when travelling from England, and how to do this from Wales, Scotland and Northern Ireland; and check with the relevant country if they will require this.

 Green list countries are exempt from quarantine with the following conditions:

 Before you travel to England you must:

 - complete a passenger locator form

 - take a COVID-19 test